apache/openserverless-site/content/en/docs/installation/quickstart/_index.md

 3. installed Docker Desktop

 Make sure Docker Desktop its running before the next operation.
-You can install OpenServerless and its services in Docker with just this
+Install OpenServerless and its services in Docker with just this
 command:

     ops setup devcluster